uwx/WarpPads/README.md

 All Warp Pads from tiers 1 to 3, side-by-side

 ![All Warp Pads from tiers 1 to 3, side-by-side](https://i.imgur.com/axIE0i4.png "All Warp Pads from tiers 1 to 3, side-by-side")

+## License

+As with the original Warp Pads, the code is licensed under the GPL v3.
+The bundled resource pack must respect the terms of the ProjectE license, which is MIT.